end2endzone/AnyRtttl/README.md

 Create a function that will be used by AnyRtttl library to read bits as required.
 The signature of the library must look like this: `uint16_t function_name(uint8_t numBits)`.

-Note that this demo uses the arduino [BitReader](https://github.com/end2endzone/BitReader) library to extract bits from the RTTTL binary buffer.
+Note that this code requires the [BitReader](https://github.com/end2endzone/BitReader) library to extract bits from the RTTTL binary buffer.
 The implementation of `readNextBits()` function delegates the job to the BitReader's `read()` method.

 In the `setup()` function, setup the external library that is used for reading bits: `bitreader.setBuffer(tetris10);`.